dkgolfnut5192/YourControls_COWS_DA42/README.md

 # KNOWN ISSUES:
- - Fuel Transfer locks (RED) rotating locks below throttle area are not manageable with YC do to B:Evnets needed
+ - Fuel Transfer locks (RED) rotating locks below throttle area are not manageable with YC do to B:Events needed

 # FIXES:
  - CANOPY Front and Rear logic added along with small windows